-Dr Gautam Tawari is an accredited sports surgeon from The Royal College of Surgeon in the UK.
+Dr Gautam Tawari is an accredited orthopedic sports surgeon from The Royal College of Surgeon in the UK.
+Now practicing as a Othoprdic Doctor in Mumbai.
 He has a Diploma in Sports & exercises Medicine (Dip.SEM) from the college and is a Fellow of the Sports & Exercise Medicine Society of the UK.

-The common sports related injuries he treats surgically include – Hand fractures and finger fractures, Finger ligament reconstruction and repairs, Tendon injuries, Thumb ligament repairs & reconstruction.
+The common sports related injuries he treats surgically include – Hand fractures / trauma and finger fractures, Finger ligament reconstruction and repairs, Tendon injuries, Thumb ligament repairs & reconstruction.

 Fingers can bend due to action of tendons, these tendons are supported along their length by tunnels of ligaments called pulleys.
 Inflammation of this tendon sheath (teno-synovium) leads to snapping when the finger is straightened, this is called trigger finger or trigger thumb.